 Reliefs: (left) a man with a sore foot (perhaps Philoctetes, a participant in the Trojan War, who was bitten by a sea snake, here depicted as a starfish or a jellyfish); (right) a gravestone

 Fragments of sarcophagi and small gravestones provide the museum with a fine collections of reliefs.
 Very often they depict mythological events.
 The Labours of Hercules can be easily identified, but other reliefs are more puzzling and in the lack of inscriptions the persons they portray can only be guessed.
 Gravestones occasionally depict moments of domestic life and pay special attention to hairstyles and clothes.

 At the time of my visit in April 2015 halls housing some large mosaics were closed for renovation (in a previous visit in 2006 taking photographs of them was not allowed), but some small mosaics were on display in other halls, including one found at Phocaea.

 VIth century BC clay sarcophagi from Clazomenae, on the peninsula having Cesme at its tip

 Clazomenae was one of the most important towns of Ionia in the archaic period, thriving in pottery painting.
 In 1920-921 a number of clay sarcophagi were found by Greek archaeologists (the region was then occupied by the Greek army).
-Some of them are at the Archaeological Museum of Athens, others at the Louvre Museum in Paris and those found in later periods in Izmir.
+Some of them are at the Archaeological Museum of Athens, others at the Louvre Museum in Paris or at the Ashmolean Museum in Oxford and those found in later periods in Izmir.
 Their flat rims are decorated with elaborate paintings, which sometimes cover the whole box.